jaredmalcolm/cache_buster.ee_addon/README.md

-h1.
-Cache Buster
+# Cache Buster

-An ExpressionEngine plugin that adds a simple cache buster to your flat file references
+An ExpressionEngine plugin that adds a simple cache buster to your flat file references.
+This is a forked project to make the project compatible with EE3

-h2.
-Compatibility
+## Compatibility

-* ExpressionEngine 1.6.x
+* ExpressionEngine 3.x

-* ExpressionEngine 2.x
+*For ExpressionEngine 1.6x & 2.x see the original project [https://github.com/erikreagan/er.cache_buster.ee_addon](https://github.com/erikreagan/er.cache_buster.ee_addon)*

-h2.
-Installation
+## Installation

-Note: The same file is used for both ExpressionEngine 1 and ExpressionEngine 2.

-* *ExpressionEngine 1.6.x:* Upload the <code>/system/expressionengine/third_party/cache_buster/pi.cache_buster.php</code> file to the <code>system/plugins</code> directory.
-* *ExpressionEngine 2.x:* Upload the <code>/system/expressionengine/third_party/cache_buster</code> directory to the <code>system/expressionengine/third_party</code> directory.
+* *ExpressionEngine 3.x:* Upload the <code>/system/user/addons/cache_buster</code> directory to the <code>/system/user/addons/cache_buster</code> directory.

-h2.
-Purpose
+## Purpose

 Using ExpressionEngine's CSS template provides a nice cache buster string of the most recent time the template was saved to the database.
 This is quite handy but still requires EE to process the template.